 This chapter considers the prospects of an emancipatory social ontology of disability, that is, a social ontology of disability designed to foster the cultural, economic, institutional, philosophical, and political transformation required to significantly change the social situation of disabled people.
 A motivational assumption of the chapter is that at present philosophy—conceptually, discursively, linguistically, pedagogically, practically, and professionally—contributes to and expands the scope of the considerable social injustice that disabled people confront.
 The chapter calls for a conceptual revolution with respect to how philosophers understand the metaphysics of disability; how they research, teach, and write about the elements claimed to constitute the ontology and ontological status of disability; and how their philosophical claims about disability should be positioned in relation to the broader field of social ontology itself.
 Indeed, an additional motivational assumption of the chapter is that the conception of disability that predominates in philosophy contributes to both the exclusion of disabled philosophers from the profession of philosophy and the marginalization of critical work on disability from the discipline of philosophy. [….]

-The features of the methodology of analytic philosophy that, according to Botts, render it inadequate and inappropriate for work in critical philosophical work on race and racism can also be identified in recent analytic philosophy of disability.
+The features of the methodology of analytic philosophy that, according to Botts, render it inadequate and inappropriate for critical philosophical work on race and racism can also be identified in recent analytic philosophy of disability.
 My argument is that these features of analytic philosophy likewise render it inadequate and unsuitable for the articulation of a conception of disability and indeed a social ontology of disability that aim to hasten the radical structural and institutional transformation required to significantly change the circumstances of disabled people’s lives.
 Although philosophy of disability that utilizes the methodology of analytic philosophy is apparently designed to improve understanding of disability within philosophy and society more generally, the limitations of the methodology and the ontological assumptions upon which the work in analytic philosophy of disability relies seriously restrict the change that this work could provoke.
 In another context, I (2017) explain how intentional and nonsubjective relations of social power whose aim is normalization condition the field of bioethics, including feminist bioethics and so-called disability bioethics.
 In this context, I draw on Botts’s critical remarks about inquiry into race and racism that uses the methodological tools of analytic philosophy in order to argue that these tools depoliticize and decontextualize philosophy of disability and hence cannot deliver a robust account of the historicist and performative relations of social power that constitute the apparatus of disability.

 Elizabeth Barnes’s book, The Minority Body: A Theory of Disability (2016), has gained notoriety as the first monograph published in analytic philosophy of disability.
 In this section, therefore, I elaborate limitations of analytic philosophy for both examination of the apparatus of disability and work in social ontology of disability more generally by considering the theory of disability that Barnes articulates in her book.
 Among my other claims in the section, I argue that Barnes’s theory falls prey to the drawbacks of the characteristic features of analytic methodology that both Glock and Botts have identified.
 The theory loses its way in part because Barnes seems preoccupied from the outset of the book with presenting it in a certain analytic form and style of argumentation that can only be described as overdone.
 Barnes’s philosophical work on disability, I argue, has too much in common with the naturalized conception of disability that prevails in philosophy to be regarded as a serious candidate for a social ontology of disability that will instigate the political, economic, and institutional change for disabled people that social justice demands.